 Home / Biography

-Heavily influenced by the music emanating from the old stereo, she sang along to the Beatles, Rolling Stones, Joni Mitchell and Fleetwood Mac.
+In a tiny row home on the edge of South Baltimore, Carrie became heavily influenced by the music emanating from the old stereo, she sang along to Paul Simon, The Band, Joni Mitchell and the entirety of The Last Waltz soundtrack.
 Soon, her parents would sit on the stairs and listen to the voice they didn’t know their daughter had.
 They then facilitated her audition for the prestigious high school Baltimore School for the Arts (Christian Siriano, Jada Pinkett-Smith, Tupac Shakur), where she began her rigorous vocal and musical training.

-If you were to view a film of Carrie Zaruba’s life, the opening scene would begin in inner city South Baltimore, her singing in the basement of her family row house.
+If you were to view a film of Carrie Zaruba’s life, the opening scene would begin in inner city South Baltimore, her singing to herself in the basement of her family row house.

 Carrie’s EP opens with the soaring title track, where her vocals are slightly reminiscent to those of fellow country star Jo Dee Messina…another gorgeous vocal is “Belly of the Beast,” similar to the vocals of Reba McEntire.
 Carrie is indeed on a mission: to deliver the best music possible to her country fans and she succeeds in this goal.
 She sings with a lot of soul and passion..
 It garners 5 out of 5 stars.” – Examiner.com